 Studies have shown that reduced diversity of healthy gut bacteria during early years is associated with an increase in food allergies during school-age years.
 In addition, kefir made from whole fat milk helps absorb key nutrients such as Vitamins A, D, E, and K. Vitamin K is important because it helps your bones absorb calcium.
 It’s important to know that kefir contains a special trio: vitamin D, K, and calcium – all three crucial elements to support bone health.

 Probiotics and Skin Health

 Studies indicating a correlation between dairy consumption and acne did not account for fermented dairy, which may contribute to different results due to the presence of probiotics.
-Skin issues such as acne may be an indicator of internal imbalances.
+Skin issues such as acne may be an indicator of imbalances in the microbiome as research is finding a connection between the health of our skin and that of our gut (gut-skin axis).
 Because the skin is our largest organ, poor nutrition choices may show up there first.
-Kefir contains a diverse count of probiotics that may help restore a natural balance of good vs. bad bacteria in the gut.
-Restoring the balance of intestinal microflora can help tame issues related to the stomach that result in skin problems.
+Studies show that kefir contains a diverse count of probiotics that may help restore a natural balance of good vs. bad bacteria in the gut to help tame issues related to the stomach that result in skin problems.
 A balanced gut microflora can also help the body absorb more nutrients from food.